Keto Holiday Recipe Roundup

 Main Meat Dishes

 Meat is naturally keto, but we often forget how much sugar is in marinades and sauces.
-That sugar can add up quick, and if we’re saving our limited carbs for our sweet holiday treats, we don’t want to waste them by eating the ones hiding in sauces.
+That sugar can add up quickly, and if we’re saving our limited carbs for our sweet holiday treats, we don’t want to waste them by eating the ones hiding in sauces.
 Choosing the right way to dress your hearty meat dishes will help you stay on track without losing the flavors you’re used to.

 - Keto Honey Baked Ham — by Papa G